Readri205/MS3_Plant_Manager/README.md

      * by using a filter by 'colour'.

  * [Plant.id](https://plant.id/)
    * The [Plant.id](https://plant.id/) database was used as the source for plant searches based on a user uploading an image.
+Images can be captured directly from a mobile device with a camera or by a file upload.

 ## Site Construction